mohafn/relaxr/README.md

 #### Bonus

-- Link the "Blog" link in the header to the page you've built for this assignment
+- Link the "Blog" link in the header to [GA Blog](https://generalassemb.ly/blog/)
-- Link the "About" link in the header to the [landing page](../../Week_02_Styling/Assignment/starter_code/images/relaxr_landing.jpg) you built last week
+- Link the "About" link in the header to [MiSK Academy](https://misk.org.sa/miskacademy/services/general-assembly-2019/)
 - Up for a real challenge?
 Use ```<script>``` tags in your HTML and [read ahead](https://learn.jquery.com/events/event-basics/) to make a dialogue box pop up when a user clicks "Sign Up Now!" that reads "We're Not Ready For Sign-Ups...Yet."

 <br>